5G technology: how it works

 Is 5G broadband suitable for large businesses?

-However 5G FWA is unlikely to be an option for larger businesses with bigger workforces.
+In a word, no. 5G FWA is unlikely to be an option for larger businesses with bigger workforces.
 Enterprises generally have access to dedicated Ethernet connections that provide the speed and capacity required to power employee devices and mission critical applications.

 SMBs should also consider the fact that the wider availability of full fibre in the future years means 5G will lose any speed advantage in currently under-served areas.
 And in countries where FTTP is widespread, the speed argument is negligible.